MDAnalysis/UserGuide/doc/source/formats/reference/pdb.rst

     - ``chainIDs``: if a Universe does not have ``chainIDs``, MDAnalysis uses the first character of the segment ``segid`` instead.
     - ``elements``: Elements are *always* guessed from the atom name.

+These are the default values:

+    * names: 'X'
+    * altLocs: ''
+    * resnames: 'UNK'
+    * icodes: ''
+    * segids: ''
+    * resids: 1
+    * occupancies: 1.0
+    * tempfactors: 0.0

 .. _pdb-spec-label: